ilya-kavalenka/RECSEN/README.md

 }
 ```

 Similarly the Server processor defines a repeatable send SnapshotRefresh message operation.
-The server is may not receive messages.
+The server may not receive messages.

 ```
 processor Server()